 United Kingdom (London)

-Playing instruments, tapping out rhythms, popping bubbles and waving colourful scarves; the aptly-named Songs & Smiles brings music, fun and friendship to 0-4 year olds, their grown-ups and older adults in care homes and sheltered housing.
+The aptly-named Songs & Smiles brings music, fun and friendship to children aged 0-4, their grown-ups, and older adults in care homes and sheltered housing.

-Run by The Together Project, Smiles & Songs was founded by marketing strategist Louise Goulden.
+Playing instruments, tapping rhythms, popping bubbles and waving colourful scarves; Songs & Smiles make people dance with joy, cry with laughter and create long-lasting friendships.
+Run by The Together Project, it was founded by marketing strategist Louise Goulden.
 The social enterprise was born out of a desire to channel her professional expertise into a venture that brings about positive social change for local communities.
-Today it runs weekly in 21 care homes and sheltered housing schemes across the UK.
+Today it runs weekly playful sessions in 21 care homes and sheltered housing schemes across the UK.

 Rates of ‘severe loneliness’ in older adults living in residential care are estimated to be more than double those experienced by people in the wider community.
 The problem is particularly acute for those who are living with mental health conditions, including dementia, with 80% saying they feel lonely.
 Reduced mobility, living far away from family, a lack of opportunities to socialise in the wider community and deteriorating health can leave people shut off from the rest of society and create distressing social isolation.

 “One of the most important elements of ageing well is to feel meaningfully connected to others.
 As we get older and our opportunities to get out and try new things often diminish, it’s vital that human relationships remain a key part of our lives,” Louise Goulden, the founder, tells us.
 “These relationships, where possible, should be reciprocal – people coming together to enjoy each other’s company.
 Reciprocity is important!
 It’s not just about one group doing something ‘for another’, it’s about mutual benefit.
 Older people must feel a valued part of their society, rather than shut away in institutions.
 Innovative initiatives that encourage social integration are key.”